Criminal Subterfuge and Dark Desires in Chabrol’s Minimalist Murder-Mysteries

 Using Lewis Carroll's Alice's Adventures in Wonderland as the basis for his film, Claude Chabrol essays a woman's metaphysical journey into fear in his fantasy-themed Alice ou la dernière fugue.

-The character's in Claude Chabrol's The Third Lover, Line of Demarcation, and The Champagne Murders are obsessively doubled and mirrored, reflecting and refracting their hunger for sex, love, money, and power.
+The troubled character’s in Claude Chabrol’s The Third Lover, Line of Demarcation, and The Champagne Murders are obsessively doubled and mirrored.